-High Temperatures (25c+) and/or strong sunshine can cause over expansion of the air inside your SUP and in a worst case scenario, mis-shape or damage your board.
+High Temperatures (25c+) and/or strong sunshine can cause over expansion of the air inside your SUP and in a worst case scenario, mis-shape or damage your board beyond economical repair.

 On The Beach / By The Lake: Avoid leaving your SUP fully inflated in hot sunshine for long periods, by either utilising shaded areas or regularly going back on the water.
-If this situation is unavoidable, release some air via the valve in scorching weather.
+If this situation is unavoidable, release some pressure via the valve to 8psi in hot weather.

-On & In The Car In Hot Weather: It is best practice to transport your SUP deflated, as cars get really hot in strong sunshine and the same goes for boards on roofracks.
-However, if transporting inflated is unavoidable, please reduce air pressure of the board to lower than 10psi.
+On & In The Car In Hot Weather: It is best practice to transport your SUP deflated, as cars get really hot in strong sunshine and the same goes for boards left sunbathing on roof racks.
+However, if transporting inflated is unavoidable which we do not recommend, please reduce air pressure of the board to lower than 8psi.

 Are there any safety considerations that I should be aware of?

 Beware of offshore winds or currents!

 Always wear a leash – leashes save lives!

 Get informed on local regulations and hazards related to this sport or water activities.